bowang-lab/simATAC/Docs/tutorial.md

 chr1:20001-25000     .     .     .     .     .
 ```

-You can access the bin names and simulated bin means that are directly obtained from the polynomial function via rowData function from SummarizedExperiment package.
-Cells' names and library size values that are directly sampled from the Gaussian mixture model are also provided via colData function.
-Note that the BinMean and LibSize variables returned by colData and rowData are not from the final simulated counts, and as explained, they are the intermediary variables in the simulation process.
+We can access the bin names and simulated bin means that are directly obtained from the polynomial function via rowData() function.
+Cell names and library size values that are directly sampled from the Gaussian mixture model are also provided via colData() function.
+Note that the BinMean and LibSize variables returned by colData() and rowData() are not obtained from the final simulated counts, and as explained, they are the intermediary variables in the simulation process.

 ```bash
 > head(rowData(sim))